puppetlabs/puppetlabs-websphere_application_server/README.md

 ### Beginning with websphere_application_server

-To get started, declare the base class on any server that will use this module - DMGR, App Servers, or IHS.
+To get started, declare the base class on any server that will use this module: DMGR, App Servers, or IHS.

 ```puppet
 class { 'websphere_application_server':